neozhixuan/SC1015_Z139_Team3/README.md

 # Image Classification and Influence Functions with PyTorch

 ## About
-This is our project for SC1015 (Introduction to Data Science and Artifical Intelligence) which focuses on classifying images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html)
+This is our project for SC1015 (Introduction to Data Science and Artifical Intelligence) which focuses on classifying images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

+We analyse the dataset firstly with a [convolutional neural network] (https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/convolutionalneuralnetwork.ipynb).
+Next, we analyse the influence of individual images in the image folders, and find the most influential image within it, using the [PyTorch Influence Function] (https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/influencefunctions.ipynb).

 ## Contributors